12 AI Personal Assistants That Actually Do the Work (2026 Rankings)

 Todoist is a focused task manager that recently added AI features for task creation, smart scheduling, and natural language input.
 It’s simple by design — no bloated features, just tasks done right.

-Best for: People who want a clean, focused task manager with light AI assistance
+Best for: People who want a clean, focused task management with light AI assistance

 Key features: